camila-dangelo-tempesta/shapley_additive_exPlanations/README.md

 A company produces hospital items through one of its factories in Brazil.
 Each the factory has several industrial equipment that periodically requires maintenance.
 The company collected historical data associating different metrics (predictor variables) the need for equipment maintenance (yes or no).
-The idea is to have a Machine model Learning capable of predicting when each machine will require maintenance and thus avoiding downtime unscheduled
+The idea is to have a Machine model Learning capable of predicting when each machine will require maintenance and thus avoiding downtime unscheduled.

 <div align="center">
 <p float="left">